beeramn/372final/README.md

 > **Environmental Setup**
 - Determines available hardware with `get_device()`
-- Adds the rep. root to the `sys.path` so imports work when run as a standalone script
+- Adds the repository root to the `sys.path` so imports work when run as a standalone script

 > **Configuration via `config` dataclass**